 Intangibles with a finite useful life are amortized using the straight-line method unless the pattern in which the economic benefits of the intangible assets are consumed or used up are reliably determinable.
 The useful life is the best estimate of the period over which the asset is expected to contribute directly or indirectly to our future cash flows.
 The useful life is based on the duration of the expected use of the asset by us and the legal, regulatory or contractual provisions that constrain the useful life and future cash flows of the asset, including regulatory acceptance and approval, obsolescence, demand, competition and other economic factors.
 We evaluate the remaining useful life of intangible assets each reporting period to determine whether any revision to the remaining useful life is required.
 If the remaining useful life is changed, the remaining carrying amount of the intangible asset will be amortized prospectively over the revised remaining useful life.
-If an income approach is used to measure the fair value of an intangible asset, adjusted as appropriate for company-specific factors discussed above, to determine the useful life for amortization purposes.
+If an income approach is used to measure the fair value of an intangible asset, we consider the period of expected cash flows used to measure the fair value of the intangible asset, adjusted as appropriate for company-specific factors discussed above, to determine the useful life for amortization purposes.